tannewt/wa-law.org/bill/2023-24/sb/5131/README.md

 * Michelle Mason - FOTi (Families of the Incarcerated)
 * Tim D'Allo - FOTi (Families of the Incarcerated)
 * Matthew Walker - FOTi (Families of the Incarcerated)/The Roots Up
+* Megan Miller - FOTi Families of the incarcerated

 #### 0 👎 - Con